Out of the Closet

 “When did your grandpa die?”

 “Last winter.
 That’s the funeral I went to.
 It was the coldest day ever.
-They had something like a wedding reception tent over the grave, except they lowered the flaps to keep the icy wind off us.
+They had something like a wedding reception tent over the grave, except they lowered the flaps to keep the wind off us.
+It was icy.
 We all squeezed in like sardines.
 I thought I was going to get freezer burn.”

 “When’s the best time to talk to your grandma?”